malkhal/Dead-Space-PC-Save-Editor/README.md

 You can find 010 Editor Binary Template in repository ([deadspacesaved.bt](https://github.com/malkhal/Dead-Space-PC-Save-Editor/blob/master/deadspacesaved.bt)).
 - Some items are missing.
 - Some Logs are missing.
+- Most keyitems are missing.
+- some upgrades are missing.